akka/akka/akka-docs/src/main/paradox/typed/event-stream.md

 ## How to use

 The following example demonstrates how a subscription works.
-Given an actor:
+Given an actor will subscribe DeadLetter from start up:

 Scala
 :  @@snip [LoggingDocSpec.scala](/akka-actor-typed-tests/src/test/scala/akka/actor/typed/eventstream/LoggingDocSpec.scala) { #deadletters }